dame-maintainable-software/simple-calculator/exercises_issuing.md

-# Exercises 3

-* The `gksolite` module in the repository was recently renamed
-* There are still remnants of this renaming in the code
-    * For example in `gksolite/gksolite_unittests/test_mixins.py`

---

-# Your Task
+# Hands-on time

+* As seen  before the simple-calculator is missing some functionalities
-* Create an *issue* in the [GKS-2018-CollaborativeSoftware repository](https://github.com/GKS-2018-CollaborativeSoftware/workshop-collaborative_software)
+* Create an *issue* in the [maintainable-software repository](https://github.com/dame-maintainable-software/maintainable-software)
+    * Try to use some of the features github provides you with
     * Include references to the affected code
     * Mention and request feedback from a colleague
     * Assign the issue to your neighbour